 DO STUDENTS HAVE OPTIONS WHEN SCHEDULING ACCUPLACER?

 Marian has created different testing options giving students more flexibility when scheduling their exam.
-By providing different options for testing, students are better able to focus solely on the exam.
+Providing different options for testing helps students focus solely on the exam.

-- Individual Testing (Students schedule an appointment at one of the Wisconsin locations: Fond du Lac or West Allis).
+- Individual Testing (Students schedule an appointment at Fond du Lac).

-- Remote Testing (Students schedule to take the assessment off-site/closer to home with an approved proctor).
+- Remote Testing (Students schedule the assessment off-site/closer to home with an approved proctor).